S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 # CSS from Good to Ugly to Good again

-This article expresses an **opinion** on how to use CSS-the-good-bits in harmony with CSS-in-JS for a pain-free and flexible styling solution.
+This talk expresses an **opinion** and some (potentially biased) observations on how to use CSS-the-good-bits in harmony with CSS-in-JS for a pain-free and flexible styling solution.

+This is part one (mostly the thesis except for the end), [part 2 is some practical bits and how they extend the re-use of components](/TriangleOfForces-part2.md)

+I am using a "mental model" as a framework to make these observations, but due toe the format I can't cover all possible permutations and considerations.
+This means that there will be choices made to illustrate my point... and it is here that bias will probably creep in.
+Nevertheless, the hope is that, by the end of the articles, you will be armed with the same mental model and can make your own choices!
+Also, the paradigm itself is of my own devising, so it might itself overlook whole orders of consideration... in the end this is just a conversation that I hope will enliven thought.

-At its most essential, the mental model I have used to evaluate all these pros and cons is about recognising boundaries and the consequences of crossing those boundaries.
-The suggestion is that we always pay some cost when we cross a boundary.
-For example, even if the boundary is just climbing a fence from one field to another, there is an exertion cost in climbing the fence, but in reality boundary changes are more like changing from one kind of environment to a different one; land to sea, earth to space, CSS to JS...
+At its most essential, the mental model I have made emphasizes recognizing boundaries and the consequent consequences of crossing those boundaries.

+1. The simple observation is that we always pay some cost when we cross a boundary.
+For example, even if we are crossing between 2 identical fields, we either have to climb a fence (there is a cost in exertion and speed), or if someone has put a gate in the fence, the cost to us is less (we still are slowed and cannot choose where to cross) but the bulk of the cost is abstracted by the fence builder (a gate is more complex and costs more).
+In reality boundary changes are seldom between like and like but from one kind of environment to a another; land to sea, earth to space, CSS to JS...
+2. The second observation is that some boundaries cost more to cross than others.
-While it is not necessarily pertinent, it is worth knowing that most of the decisions I make on a day to day basis are based around working with relatively large code bases and multiple teams working together with a wide range of experience.
-It may not be immediately obvious, but these are boundaries too.
+3. The third is that some boundaries are crossed because we need to - due to central values or requirements - and some because we never really considered it.
+For example, most of the decisions I make on a day to day basis are based around working with relatively large code bases and multiple teams working together with a wide range of experience.
+It may not be immediately obvious, but these are boundaries too, and these boundaries need to be as low as possible.
+So I can't just make arbitrary decisions that raise them.

-This is part one (mostly the thesis), part 2 is some practical bits
+4. The final observation is that some boundaries are good!

 ## Context

-Before I start, I need to provide a bit of **opinionated** context by outlining what is good about CSS, what is hard about CSS and what has been done before to make working with CSS easier.
-At the same time as pointing out the boundaries.

-I'd like to say upfront that I'm **not** trying to give an exhaustive insight into approaches to CSS (though I do need to reference some of this), rather I want to get to the thesis and express a way of working that I think provides the best of all worlds.
+Most of this article is examining historical and modern attempts to "tame" CSS using this boundary mental model.
+First we'll outline what is good about CSS, what is hard about CSS.

 ## Guess what?
-CSS rocks :astonished:
+I really like CSS :astonished:

-It really does.
+I really do.
+It has so many good points.

 1. It isn't render blocking
-2. It has GPU accelerated animation
+2. It provides the absolute simplest way to GPU accelerate any graphics.
+Ever.
 3. It handles errors and unknown syntax gracefully
-4. It is declarative, simple and easy to understand (caveats)
-5. It is an elegant, efficient and powerful styling language (compare with, e.g. styling something in canvas)
+4. It is declarative, simple and easy to understand (caveats).
+This makes using it a low barrier (boundary) .5.
+It is an elegant, efficient and powerful styling language (compare with, e.g. styling something in canvas)
-6. It separates the concerns of style from structural markup (caveats!)
+5. It separates the concerns of style from structural markup (caveats!)
-7. It gzips really nicely
+6. It gzips really nicely
-8. It caches really nicely
+7. It caches really nicely

 ...but

 ## ~~Large~~ Unplanned CSS can be UGLY! :japanese_ogre:

-...and wasteful ...and confusing

-There are plenty of people willing to wail upon CSS, so I don't need to bring up war stories about 10000 line css files; 5 types of button and trying to work out what to call them... etc :helicopter: :helicopter: :helicopter: :boom: :palm_tree: :boom: :palm_tree:
+And wasteful.
+And confusing.

-I remember the initial party-like euphoria of having a way to separate style from markup (Separation Of Concerns!
-Boundary.), pretty soon we all woke up to the hangover of giant CSS files and 10 part selectors.
-We started to notice that far from SOC, our CSS was mirroring the structure of our HTML, and intimately coupled to it.
-Where has the separation of concerns gone?
+There are plenty of people willing to wail upon CSS.
+I remember when CSS was introduced; the initial party-like euphoria of having a way to separate style from markup (Separation Of Concerns!
+Boundary) and more granular style control...
+Pretty soon we all woke up to the hangover of giant CSS files and 10 part selectors.
+We started to notice that far from SOC, our CSS was actually mirroring the structure of our HTML, intimately coupled to it.
+Where had the separation of concerns gone?
 Where was the simplicity?
 What had the world come to?

-Largely speaking the hard bits of CSS arise from the following in descending order of impact:
+We forgot about all that new control we had, we started to cry out in disappointment, but if we look closely, largely speaking the hard bits of CSS arise from the following 3 things (in descending order of impact):

-1. All style declarations are in the same scope - a global scope
+1. All style declarations are in the same scope - a global scope - there is no boundary
-2. Browsers don't always play by the same rules - though, compared to the days of CSS1, this is barely a consideration.
+2. Browsers don't always play by the same rules - though, this is barely a consideration these days!
+Get orf me lawn!
-3. Sometimes, the nuances of specificity can throw up some unexpected results e.g. remembering the specificities of the different selectors... :scream_cat:
+3. Sometimes, the nuances of specificity can throw up some unexpected results.
+Or even just remembering the specificities of different selectors :thinking_face:...

 3 things, that's it.

+This first point is both a part of the simplicity of CSS and the foot-gun by which we can make our lives hard.
+It describes that CSS is largely a no boundary language, which makes it easy to use but also makes it easy to create a mess because there is no inherent organizing factor.
+And it is this that all subsequent CSS innovations have attempted to tame.

-The first is the kicker though.
-Of the other 2, the second is still a thing across all the different devices and OSes, but there is tooling like PostCSS that eases this greatly.
+The second is can be tricky across all the different devices and OSes, but there is tooling like PostCSS that eases this greatly.

 The third is actually very easy to avoid.

-This first point is both a part of the simplicity of CSS and the footgun by which we can make our lives hell.
-It describes that CSS is largely a no boundary language, which makes it easy to use but also makes it easy to create a mess because there is no inherent organising factor.
+## The Taming of the void

 There have been many attempts to apply order to the chaos introduced by this global scope over the years, these can roughly be split into 2 camps: